Date: April 16, 1897

 Joseph Kelley had grown up in the town of Amesbury, Massachusetts in a family of ten children, all described as “bright and smart.”
 His family told reporters that young Joe was a quiet orderly boy who was barely 10 years old when he began to turn wild.
 He had been involved in some petty thefts, such as bicycle stealing, and served about seven months in the Concord reformatory for breaking and entering.
 But those in Amesbury who knew him were surprised at the charge of murder and believed that if he was involved in the robbery it was as an accessory and not a principal.

 When the Somersworth police realized that Kelley had travelled north, they traced his movement to the town of St. Justin De Newton, Quebec.
-There he had paid a hotelkeeper $10 in gold for a woman’s dress.
-He left the hotel wearing the dress, saying that he wanted to surprise his wife who lived in Montreal.
+There he had paid a hotelkeeper $10 in gold for a woman’s dress and left the hotel wearing the dress, saying that he wanted to surprise his wife who lived in Montreal.
 Kelly was found in a Montreal brothel, sitting between two prostitutes and still wearing the dress.
 If the disguise was meant to fool the police, it had not worked; Kelley was arrested by the Montreal Police and extradited back to Somersworth, New Hampshire to stand trial.

 Back in the Dover courtroom the prosecution presented witnesses who had seen Kelley the day of the murder or who had seen a man with a mustache carrying a pillow case.
 Railroad employees who had spoken to Kelley that day testified, as did the Quebec hotelkeeper who sold him the dress.